llm-bible/llm-bible.github.io/_publications/cruz2025extracting.markdown

 bibkey: cruz2025extracting
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2501.12660"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Distillation', 'Pretraining Methods', 'Transformer']
+tags: ['Transformer', 'Efficiency and Optimization', 'Model Architecture', 'Pretraining Methods', 'Distillation']
 ---
 In this paper, we propose the use of simple knowledge distillation to produce smaller and more efficient single-language transformers from Massively